-In this clients case, flexing under no weight, it wasextremely evident that the anchor point of the tendon had pulled off a little bit of the bone, and thatbony bit was now oating around.
+In this clients case, flexing under no weight, it was extremely evident that the anchor point of the tendon had pulled off a little bit of the bone, and that bony bit was now floating around.
 Left to heal, it is hard to tell if it will re-adhere all by itself, it is likely it would, but with her history of not following medical advice, it was unlikely that she would give it the time it needs to heal.

 Often fractures, left alone, heal quite well if the bony areas are in contact (such as a stress fracture) but when an avulsion happens, we need to re-approximate the fracture edges to allow it to heal.
 In many cases, this happens automatically with muscle tension (such as in ribs) but in the finger, we can splint it and use compressive tape to approximate the floating chunk back to the bone but the tone of the extensor musculature needs to be soft and supple (so it isn't tractioning the fractured bit away from the healing site).
 If we want to take a conservative approach, this is usually my course of action.
 In this clients case, repetitive use never allowed it to heal in the first place, so healing it was going to be tough.
 All the work her body was doing to heal was being undone by her with each use.
 Her best bet would have been to immobilize the finger until the bone itself healed.